 Section 4.
 Voting and Officer Restrictions

 All members of this Chapter have the right to vote on chapter business as outlined in Section 2.
-Public Sector members may hold elected positions of President, Vice-President, Secretary, Treasurer, and Member At Large.
-Private Sector members may hold the offices of President, Vice-President, Secretary, Treasurer, and Member At Large.
+Any Public or Private Sector member may hold elected positions of President, Vice-President, Secretary, Treasurer, and Member At Large.
 Members may only run for one position/office.

 ARTICLE III – OFFICERS